vimc/montagu-api/spec/spec.md

 ## GET /modelling-groups/{modelling-group-code}/responsibilities/{touchstone-id}
 Returns an enumerations of the responsibilities of this modelling group in the given touchstone, and the overall status of this modelling groups work in this touchstone.

+If the touchstone is `in-preparation`, and the user does not have permission to see touchstones before they are made `open`, then this returns an error 404.

 Schema: [`ResponsibilitySet.schema.json`](ResponsibilitySet.schema.json)